 Ever since I reached puberty, I’ve never related to the fragile perception we have toward feminine women.
 That somehow, being someone who likes to wear flowy outfits, makeup, make art and poetry, is automatically a damsel in distress in need of saving.
 And that if she doesn’t need to be saved, she’s a bad girl.
-Are there not men who also make and poetry?
+Are there not men who also make art, poetry?
 Do they need saving too?
 I consider myself as a very balanced person, someone who identifies well with her inner feminine and masculine sides.
 So when time and again I come across articles, blogs and videos, whether it’s from politicians, regular folks, or even the spiritual community, all saying that to be feminine means to do x, y, and z, I get beyond frustrated.
 I want to show my teeth and growl at them.

 Coming of Age in the Patriarchy